 Why are children still guessing and not decoding?

-Reports are coming back from schools that despite Synthetic Phonics being taught in Reception classes, many children are failing to learn to decode.
-This has been reflected in the results of the Y1 Phonics Check with 58% reading 32 out of 40 words correctly.
+Reports are coming back from schools that, despite Synthetic Phonics being taught in Reception classes, many children are failing to learn to decode.
+This has been reflected in the results of the Year 1 Phonics Check, with 58% of children reading 32 out of 40 words correctly.
 Why is this happening?

-Here are some possible reasons:
+Here are some possible reasons.

-1. Not enough experience and practice of ‘blending’
+Not enough experience and practice of blending

 Teachers are teaching children to recognise the graphemes.
 Children are learning the Phonic Code.
 But do they know what to do with this knowledge?
-The underlying skill they need is ‘blending’.
+The underlying skill they need is blending.
 Are children being taught to blend?
 Do teachers know how to teach children to blend sounds into words?

-2. Books that are not decodable
+Books that are not decodable

-4. Not enough practice at each stage
+Not enough practice at each stage

-5. Inadequate teacher training
+Inadequate teacher training

 Good teacher training would solve all the above.
 Have we invested enough in teacher training?
 Are our teachers confident and skilled in teaching the most important life skill a child needs to learn in school?